Jean McLean (footballer)

-Jean Alberto McLean Marenco (born 16 January 1984) is a Panamanian professional football midfielder playing in Panamá for Panamanian Second Division team SUNTRACS.
+Jean Alberto McLean Marenco (born 16 January 1984) is a Panamanian professional football midfielder playing in Panama for Panamanian Second Division team SUNTRACS.

 Club career

 He won the 2005 ANAPROF league title with Plaza Amador in November 2005.
 In 2007, he moved to Tauro.

 In January 2010 McLean joined Colombian giants América Cali on a one year-loan alongside compatriot Edwin Aguilar.
 He however already returned in April 2010 after the club failed to pay his wages.

 International career

 McLean played at the 2003 FIFA World Youth Championship in the United Arab Emirates.

 He made his senior debut for Panama in an August 2007 friendly match against Guatemala and has earned a total of 4 caps, scoring no goals.

 His final international was an October 2010 friendly match against Cuba.